gsspdev/Sergio/README.md

 #### To switch quickly between layouts you can press Command+Space or Command+Option+Space.
 This hotkey combination conflicts with the default settings for showing Spotlight.
 Open System Preferences > Keyboard > Shortcuts and ensure the Spotlight shorcut is different from the Keyboard and Input Sources shortcuts.

 #### Note: Currently this has only been tested to work on MacOS Ventura, and should also work with other recent versions of MacOS.
 Support for additional systems, and a deeper explanation and analysis of the thinking behind the layout and variations are planned for future updates.

+#### Note: Keyboard shortcuts are unaffected by the alternative layout